gonzalezb/Email-Backup-Script/README.md

 List of scripts:
 **********************************************************************************************************************************
-Server-Backup.sh - This script backups Mailcow server it backups all parts that are needed for a server restore.
+server-backup.sh - This script backups Mailcow server it backups all parts that are needed for a server restore.

-Coming soon! - clean-backup.sh - This script cleans your backup folder and deletes any backup that is older than 5 days
+clean-backup.sh - This script cleans your backup folder and deletes any backup that is older than 3 days

 Coming soon! - purge-backup.sh This script deletes your entire backup folder with all backups and removes your enitre Mailcow server instalation!.